Jane Brophy

-Jane Elisabeth Brophy (born 27 August 1963) is a British politician who was a Liberal Democrats Member of the European Parliament (MEP) for the North West England between 2019 and the United Kingdom's withdrawal from the EU on 31 January 2020.
+Jane Elisabeth Brophy (born 27 August 1963) is a British politician who was a Liberal Democrats Member of the European Parliament (MEP) for North West England between 2019 and the United Kingdom's withdrawal from the EU on 31 January 2020.
 She sat as a full member on the Committee on Employment and Social Affairs and the Delegation for relations with the Federative Republic of Brazil.
 Brophy also sat as a substitute member on the Committee on the Environment, Public Health and Food Safety and Delegation for relations with Afghanistan.

-She is a councillor and Liberal Democrat Deputy Group Leader on Trafford Council and was the Liberal Democrat candidate in the 2017 Greater Manchester mayoral election, coming third with 6% of the vote.
+She is a councillor and for the municipal year of 2025-26 she is Mayor of Trafford Council, a ceremonial position.
+She was the Liberal Democrat candidate in the 2017 Greater Manchester mayoral election, coming third with 6% of the vote.
 She is a member of the executive of Green Liberal Democrats.
 She stood as a Liberal Democrat in parliamentary elections for Eccles in 2005, Altrincham and Sale West in 2010, 2015 and 2017, and a by-election in Oldham West and Royton in 2015.
+She contested Altrincham and Sale West in the 2024 general election but came in fourth place.

 Brophy is a dietician who specialises in the management of diabetes, and she has worked for the National Health Service (NHS).
-She is a member of the British Dietetic Association board.
-She has a degree in biochemistry.
+She is a former member of the British Dietetic Association board.
+She has a degree in Biochemistry.